Dobeash/Munge/FUNCTIONS.md

 	  DELIMITER? data

 	DESCRIPTION:
 	  Probable delimiter, with priority given to comma, tab, bar, tilde, then semi-colon.
-	  DELIMITER? is a function! value.
+	  DELIMITER? is a #(function!) value.

 	ARGUMENTS:
 	  data          [file! url! string!]

 ### delta

 	USAGE:
-	  DELTA source target
+	  DELTA new old

 	DESCRIPTION:
-	  Remove source rows that exist in target.
+	  Return new rows not present in old.
-	  DELTA is a function! value.
+	  DELTA is a #(function!) value.

 	ARGUMENTS:
-	  source        [block!]
+	  new           [block!]
-	  target        [block!]
+	  old           [block!]

 ### dezero